hanruiliuu/geog328final/README.md

 - **Sorting & Filtering** – Users can sort transit stops by mode or accessibility level.

 ## **Favicon**
-We created a **custom favicon** for our Web GIS application to enhance user experience.
-This icon represents **King County's public transit system**, ensuring our webpage has a visually distinct and professional look.
-The favicon was designed using **[Insert Tool Name]** and is stored in the `/assets` folder.
+We got our icons from www.icons8.com for our light rails stations and is stored in the `/assets` folder.

 ## **Project Management on GitHub**
 Our repository is structured as follows: